 • Bonus service.
 Choose one bonus service such as fraud tools, discounts on payroll services, or Huntington Deposit Scan®.

 • Open your Huntington Business Checking 100 Account today!

-• The $200 bonus will be deposited into your account after all requirements are met and your account is open for 90 days.
+• The $100 bonus will be deposited into your account after all requirements are met.

 • Overdraft Protection Line of Credit available, or Deposit-to-Deposit Overdraft Protection with no transfer fee.

 • Do business without a minimum checking account balance fee or maintenance fee.

 • No monthly maintenance fee applies to this account.